OrbitBaseIO/Employers/README.md

 # Employers

-## What is Orbit Base?
+## What is Orbit Base? ☄️

-Orbit Base is the global platform for finding and listing remote jobs.
+Orbit Base is one of the largest open technology education community in the world.
+With over 100k users, OB is a top destination to find top talent and list incredible remote jobs.
-We have open tech development education communities.
-We have more than 1 million people, thanks to our alliances.

 Orbit Base launched publicly in 2019.
-Since then, we have seen our communities grow as well as our alliances too.
+Since then, we have seen our communities grow.
 We have had job seekers visit us from 99% of the countries on Earth.
 Remote work is truly taking over the world!

-## Why Choose Orbit Base 🏆?
+## Why Choose Orbit Base? 🛰️

-There are lots of remote hiring sites out there.
-OB is the largest tech community.
+There are lots of remote hiring sites out there. **OB** is the largest open tech education community with remote jobs.
 We don't scrape listings from other platforms, we have the best & biggest remote community in the world, and we fill 90% of the positions posted.
 Quickly.
-Since 2019.
+Since 2019

-### You're in Good Company
+### You're in Good Company 👾

 ### Trusted by the world's leading tech companies

 <hr />
 <br />

-## Hire Quality Remote Candidates, Quickly
+## Hire Quality Talented Remote Candidates, Fast

 With **OB**, you’ll receive more applications and qualified candidates in one go.